RaVeR76/Bedroom-DJ/README.md

 * Scrolling website
 * Professional looking website which is aesthetically pleasing
 * 5 or 6 sections depending on overall look and how compact it may look
-* As much funny shit as possible but in a professional manner (if possible)
+* As much funny stuff as possible but in a professional manner (if possible)
-* To have an email sign-up form for DJ updates, future CD's and live mixes plus a wee competetion to win a CD on sign-up
+* To have an email sign-up form or contact form for DJ updates, future CD's and live mixes plus a wee competetion to win a CD on sign-up

 ### Expectations

 * The user will smile as a bare minimum but laugh if I consider my wee website a success
-* They will enjoy the websire layout and navigate freely with no issues
+* They will enjoy the website layout and navigate freely with no issues
 * Good working links (pics or videos) will be provided to access my Top 10 Classics Tunes
 * That fellow ravers reminisce about the good old days
-* Fun stories with shit puns is always a winner in my eyes
+* Fun stories with poor puns is always a winner in my eyes

 ## Design Choices